 Mass is celebrated in the College Chapel every Sunday evening at 5:30 pm during semester.
-Students from all denominations and faiths are welcome to attend.
+Students from all denominations and faiths are welcome to attend

-There are three Masses per year that we ask all inroom students to attend: Commencement, the Archbishop's Mass & Dinner, and Vale.
+There are three Masses per year that we ask all in-room students to attend: Commencement, the Archbishop's Mass & Dinner, and Vale.
 More information about these Masses is provided to students closer to the date.

-Our neighbour to the north is the Catholic Parish of St Joseph's.
-Mass and confession times can be found at stjosephscamperdown.org.au
+The Catholic Parish of St Joseph's is next door to Sancta.
+Mass and confession times can be found at stipsephscamperdown.org.au.